Agoric/documentation/main/getting-started/intro-zoe.md

 But what about all those other bidders who escrowed their bid amounts with Zoe and didn’t win?
 Zoe guarantees they all get a *refund* of their escrowed amount.
 Zoe’s *offer safety* guarantees offer makers either get what they wanted or get refunded whatever they put in Zoe’s escrow with their offer.

 It’s even possible to get both what you wanted in an offer, and at least a partial refund of what you offered.
-Consider an auction where you make a bid offer where you’re willing to pay up to 10 quatloos, but if you can win with a lower bid, that’s your offer.
+Consider an auction where you make a bid offer where you’re willing to pay up to 10 quatloos (an imaginary currency), but if you can win with a lower bid, that’s your offer.
 You win the auction, but your winning bid amount is only 8 quatloos.
 The payout would resolve to both the item up for auction you get as the winning bidder and the refund of the 2 extra quatloos you escrowed in the offer.

 ## Other things to know about Zoe